Gary W. Cole, MD, FAAD

 In which area of the body are keloids most likely to appear?

 Keloids develop most often on the chest, back, shoulders, and earlobes.
-They rarely develop on the face (with the exception of the jawline).
+They seldom develop on the face (with the exception of the jawline).

 Find out what women really need.